-Salary Paid journal entry is to record the expense and payment.
+Salary Paid journal entry is used to record expenses and payments.

-That’s a most frequent expense for any business.
+That’s the most frequent expense for any business.

 So let’s learn how to record it in any accounting software.

-Recording journal entries seem to be rocket science until its learned in the right way.
+Recording journal entries may seem like rocket science until it’s learned correctly.

 Every transaction includes debit and credit of GL accounts.